acikgozb/tcp-ip-journey/1-ping/README.md

 - The WAP is also configured as a gateway (router) and a DNS server.

 Now that we defined what our "network" is, we can proceed with the analysis.
-As we progress through the analysis, the terms "gateway" and "DNS server" will be more clear.
+As we progress through, the terms "gateway" and "DNS server" will be more clear.

 ## Step 2: DNS Is Only For Humans

 Lets check our ping to `google.com` again.
-Though the analysis, I will frequently refer to it:
+Throughout the analysis, I will frequently refer to it:

 ```bash
 ping -c1 google.com